hybrid-blue/katsuJS/README.md

-# bladeJS
+# KatsuJS

 A reactive, directive-based library for creating User Interfaces.

-BladeJS is the go-to solution for creating fully functional UI components in short-time, by using an minimal coding and vast array of built-in directives.
+KatsuJS is the go-to solution for creating fully functional UI components in short-time, by using an minimal coding and vast array of built-in directives.

-Rather than competing to be the smallest UI library, BladeJs focuses on offering the best tools to create awesome User Interfaces!
+Rather than competing to be the smallest UI library, KatsuJs focuses on offering the best tools to create awesome User Interfaces!

 This library is currently in Beta/Development stage and may contain error that are currently being address